-I began writing books for children after working as a scriptwriter for CBBC’s Tracy Beaker series.
+I began writing novels after working as a scriptwriter for CBBC’s Tracy Beaker series.
 Before that I wrote scripts and directed for radio and TV.
 People say my work is funny, quirky and interesting.
 I say that’s how life seems.

 New fiction for young adults: The Last Big One

 Clint Williams is in trouble.
 When he arrives in a new school way out on the west coast he thinks that this time, things will be different.
 A few weeks later, he’s expelled from school, running from his enemies and holed up in the craziest place he could imagine.
 Can he redeem himself – with a horse?

 Order your copy of The Last Big One from Gomer Press here